---

 }

-This script will check if the translation key hello
+This script will check if the translation key `hello` is used in the codebase or

-the codebase or not and if not, it will remove the translation key button.save
+the codebase or not and if not, it will remove the translation key `button.save`

 from the translation file.

-However, an additional challenge surfaced due to the usage of interpolated strings as translation keys in specific scenarios.
-For instance consider the following code snippet:
+However, an additional challenge surfaced due to the usage of interpolated

 import { useTranslation } from "react-i18next";